BaseMax/TheaterCinemaAPISystem/README.md

 Open a web browser and visit http://localhost:8080.

+## API Routes

+API routes for your Theater and Cinema System:

+### Category Routes

+- `GET /categories`: Retrieve all categories.
+- `POST /categories`: Add a new category.
+- `PUT /categories/{categoryId}`: Edit a category.
+- `DELETE /categories/{categoryId}`: Delete a category.

+### Movie Routes

+- `GET /movies`: Retrieve all movies.
+- `POST /movies`: Add a new movie.
+- `PUT /movies/{movieId}`: Edit a movie.
+- `DELETE /movies/{movieId}`: Delete a movie.
+- `PUT /movies/{movieId}/active`: Activate or deactivate a movie in the cinema.

+### Hall Routes

+- `GET /halls`: Retrieve all halls.
+- `POST /halls`: Create a new hall.
+- `PUT /halls/{hallId}`: Edit a hall.
+- `DELETE /halls/{hallId}`: Delete a hall.

+### Movie Schedule Routes

+- `POST /movies/{movieId}/schedule`: Set the time and date for a movie.
+- `GET /movies/{movieId}/schedule`: Retrieve the schedule for a movie.

+In addition to the API routes, you'll need to enforce the following rules:

+- Ensure that two movies cannot be scheduled in the same hall at the same time.
+- Allow one movie to be scheduled in multiple halls at the same time.

+To enforce these rules, you can add validation logic in the respective route handlers for scheduling movies.

+Make sure to implement proper authentication and authorization mechanisms to secure your API routes and restrict access as needed.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.